dartmouth-cs98/dartmouth-cs98.github.io/slides/01_interviews/index_slides.md

 * more teams+ideas next week
-* based on idea pitches + friendship + foeship
+* based on ideas + friendship + foeship
+* previously: pitch ideas, scrapping that
 * more discussion about tech and problems
+* teams based on theme/tech instead

 ???
+* more relevant to this class - how to settle on your initial idea
 * working with friends can be great
 * or not
 * your preferences
-* but working on theme/idea you like more important
+* but working on theme you like more important

 ---